-I recently had the privilege to interview Crystal Lowe.
-She is a talented actress known for her roles in popular shows such as “”Supernatural,” “Smallville,” and “Stargate: Atlantis.”
-She currently stars as Rita Haywith on “Signed, Sealed, Delivered.”
+Crystal Lowe is a talented actress known for her roles in popular shows such as “Supernatural,” “Smallville,” and “Stargate: Atlantis.”
+She also stars as Rita Haywith on “Signed, Sealed, Delivered.”

 So now I do both.
 I’m fortunate enough to act in an incredibly well written show that gives people hope and preaches love and kindness.
 And I am directing and writing my own material.

 SSD was a beautiful blessing.
 I was actually up for another series and had to choose between the two and I am so glad I chose SSD.
 Martha Williamson has given me a such a gift with Rita.
 Both Rita and I have grown so much because of this show.

 I did.
 “Noises Off” and “The Dark Side of the Moon.”

 What are the first memories that come to mind when reflecting on filming the “Harmony” episode of Stargate: Atlantis?

 Hmm I love that you asked what the first thing that comes to mind is…..
 THAT CORSET!
 It was tied SO tight I almost passed out three times.